miha-stopar/twitterclassifier/README.rst

 ::
 	python web.py

-Open http://localhost:8080/ in web browser.
+Open http://localhost:8080/ in a web browser.
 For further configuration see and edit */path/to/twitterclassifier/twclassifier/ccore/util.py*.